UsabilityEngineering/song-snippet/README.md

 ## UX Team Members

 * **[Jeeno Thongsavat](https://usabilityengineering.github.io/ux-portfolio-jthongsavat1/)** - Team Organizer Phase 1 - Wrote Executive Summary, Personas and Scenarios,  collaborated on methods and findings, and wrote the report.
+Phase 2 - Wrote Executive Summary, Collaborated on Wireframes, and Wrote the report.
 * **[Maximillian Barron](https://usabilityengineering.github.io/ux-portfolio-MaximillianBarron/)** - Design and Concepts Phase 1: Designed the Wireframe, collaborated on methods and findings, and wrote Personas and Scenarios.
+Phase 2 - Collaborated on Wireframes and provided useful insight.
 * **[Victor Martinez](https://usabilityengineering.github.io/ux-portfolio-vmartinez40/)** - Software Insight Phase 1: Wrote Personas and Scenarios and collaborated on methods and findings.
+Phase 2 - Collaborated on Wireframes, Methods, and Executive Summary.

 # User-Centered Design Artifacts